wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Backgrounds/Backgrounds.md

       You have experience in a trade (e.g. farmer, baker, weaver, cobbler, etc.) and get benefits to skill checks related to that specific profession.
 <!-- markdownlint-enable blanks-around-lists ul-indent -->

-This sample background offers concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.

 [**Acolyte**](./Backgrounds/Acolyte.md)

-To build a background like the Acolyte example, start with the table below or use one as a model.
-Choose the skills, tools or languages, and feature that fit your character’s past, then describe how those experiences led them to adventure.
-Add equipment and gold totaling about 30 gp (roughly 15 gp in items and 15 gp in coin), adjusting for the background’s theme.
-You can exchange listed items for equal value in gold or different gear.
-Discuss your choices with your Conductor to keep the story and balance consistent.

 ### Other sample backgrounds